HZ-HBOICT-Y2-2425/uvc-project-backend-team-10-foodsaver/README.md

 1. Open a powershell terminal
 2. Navigate to the `your repo/microservice-causing-the-issue/code` in the terminal
-3. Run command: Remove-Item -Recurse -Force .\node_modules
+3. Run command:
+>>   Remove-Item -Force .\node_modules
 >>   Remove-Item -Force .\package-lock.json

 # Do these steps only if you have issues with migrations
 4. Run command: npm install
 5. (If you need to run migrations, do it now, as this workaround will stop working when running docker compose up)
-6. Once you are done with migrations or seeders, run this command again: Remove-Item -Recurse -Force .\node_modules
+6. Once you are done with migrations or seeders, run this command again:
+>>   Remove-Item -Force .\node_modules
 >>   Remove-Item -Force .\package-lock.json

 # Do these steps only if you encounter problems with docker compose
 7. Make sure to run docker compose up WITHOUT RUNNING NPM INSTALL!!!
 8. Docker composer should be running.

 # Backend example